geometalab/hop-plugin-geometry-fields-converter/README.md

 * **prepare_release:** \
 This job only runs once a new tag is created.
 It creates a ZIP archive containing all necessary files for installation.
 This ZIP file is made available as a release.

+## Language Support

+This plugin supports French, German, and English languages.
+The localisation files containing the messages are located in the [``src/main/resources/ch/ost/hop/pipeline/transforms/geometryfieldsconverter/messages``](https://gitlab.ost.ch/apache-hop-plugin-sa/apache-hop-plugins-geometry-fields-converter/-/tree/24d2ac3cefbd886b67c2e2cee6dc0fb40e14f1f5/src/main/resources/ch/ost/hop/pipeline/transforms/geometryfieldsconverter/messages) directory.
+Adding a new language is done by creating an additional file following the naming scheme ``[messages_xx_XX.properties]`` and translating all messages accordingly.
+It is important to note that these files are not UTF-8 encoded, but use ISO-8859-1 (Latin-1).
+Therefore, characters not contained in Latin-1 must be escaped using their Unicode notation (``\uXXXX``).

 ## Licence